Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After not quite 400 meters, come to another roundabout which announces that you are arriving in Culleredo.
 Turn left at this roundabout and onto a side road that leads to the large residencial complex called Residencial La Ría

-Come to the building's small circle and turn right, heading south on a small paved passageway down to the river, la Ria da Coruña.
-Take a right turn onto the river promenade.
 Follow the lovely promenade for about 650 meters, crossing a causeway with water on each side.
 On the other side of the causeway, look for the paved lane to your right and take it.
 This is the Paseo da Ria do Burgo.

-Follow this lane as it bends back inland and joins the official route in another 600 meters after a total of 8.1 kilometers from the start.
+Follow this lane as it bends back inland and joins the official route after another 600 meters after a total of 8.1 kilometers from the start.
 The total distance on the alternative is about 2.5 kilometers.

 Back to the Official Route